northeastern-projects/CS3500-image-manipulator/README.md

 * `writeFile()` - writes the file to the desired extension with desired contents

-### Class FileController implements IFileController
+### Class filecontroller implements IFileController

 This class contains methods to read a PPM file and create an image that can be modified.
 It also can write a PPM image from file to the res/ folder given a file name and the contents of a PPM